 Main ancient Mediterranean sailing routes.

 At first glance, present-day Mediterranean shipping routes seem to be not that different from ancient times!
-But traffic from China to Europe via the Suez Canal and oil & gas from the Gulf are completely new trades.
+But traffic from China to Europe via the Suez Canal and in oil & gas from the Gulf are completely new trades.

-To understand ancient sailing routes, wind patterns must be analysed, assuming that the meteorological sailing conditions are fairly unchanged over the past few millennia.
+To understand ancient sailing routes, wind patterns must be analysed in the assumption that the meteorological sailing conditions have changed little over the past few millennia.

 The prevailing wind direction almost everywhere on the Mediterranean Sea is NW (note that 'prevailing' usually means 'over 50% of time', but not 100%!).

 In addition, a constant wind direction is required for long-haul offshore sailing.
-This is typically the case from Sicily to Alexandria in summer time, but other prevailing wind directions may exist locally, e.g. North on the Aegean Sea, North and NE on the Black Sea and East along the coasts of Algeria.
-Obviously, some finer analysis is needed to find a way back to Rome from Alexandria.
+This is typically the case from Sicily to Alexandria in summer time, but other prevailing wind directions may exist locally, e.g. north on the Aegean Sea, north and NE on the Black Sea and east along the coasts of Algeria.
+Obviously, a more detailed analysis is needed to find a way back to Rome from Alexandria.
 This trip is achieved by using sea breezes blowing in the afternoon from the sea to the land.
 These winds are best felt within a few miles off the coast.
 They blow more or less perpendicular to the coast, but may locally reach an angle of 45° or even be parallel to the coast.
-So here is the conclusion:
+One may hence conclude:

-Going East can be achieved by long-haul offshore sailing, and going West must be done by coastal navigation.
+Eastward journeys can be made by long-haul offshore sailing, and westward journeys must be made by coastal navigation.

-The trip to Alexandria is therefore much faster than the trip to Rome as it is not only longer in distance, but it also involves much waiting for favourable wind conditions: say one or two weeks, versus one or two months and more.
+The trip to Alexandria is therefore much faster than the trip to Rome, since as well as being longer in distance it also involves much waiting for favourable wind conditions: this could take one or two months and more, as opposed to one or two weeks.

-The trip from Alexandria to Rome goes North along the Levantine coast, then West along the Turkish coast to Rhodes, then through the Aegean.
-The Aegean Sea is famous for its northern wind called Meltemi which makes its East-West crossing a subtle operation using local winds around the islands.
-The route through the Aegean Sea is still a matter of debate, some favour the northern route, but those not going to Athens prefer the southern route avoiding the dangerous Cape Maleas.
-West of the Peloponnesus, the Ionian Sea with prevailing NW winds must be crossed, probably by following the Greek coast to Corfu before crossing over to Calabria and to the Messina Strait.
+The trip from Alexandria to Rome goes north along the Levantine coast, then west along the Turkish coast to Rhodes, then through the Aegean.
+The Aegean Sea is famous for its northerly wind the called Meltem, which makes an east-west crossing a subtle operation using local winds around the islands.
+The route through the Aegean Sea is still a matter of debate, with some favouring the northern route, while those not going to Athens prefer the southern route avoiding the dangerous Cape Maleas.
+West of the Peloponnese, the Ionian Sea with prevailing NW winds must be crossed, usually by following the Greek coast to Corfu before crossing over to Calabria and to the Messina Strait.